mihai-lascu/Angular-Projects/README.md

 # Angular-Projects
-A repository for my personal projects that show my learning experience with AngularJS
+A repository for my personal projects that show my learning experience with AngularJS.